r0zar/resourceful/README.md

 # tradyr-lambda

-It's the duct tape of our project.
+It's the duct tape of our project!

 ## Overview